 - Put the chopped purple yam into a bowl and to the steamer.
 Steam for 10-15 minutes or when a fork can poke through easily.

-- Once the mashed purple yam is cold, you can add 1 TEASPOON of water.
-Add 1/3 of the tapioca starch at a time to the purple yam.
+- Take out 100g mashed purple yam and add 1/3 of the tapioca starch at a time.
 Knead until all starch disappears.
 If the dough is too dry, add water by teaspoon before kneading.
 The dough should not be sticky, and the purple yam has its own moisture, so make sure to add water only when necessary.

 - Prepare a bowl filled with a small amount of tapioca starch (2 tsp).
 Set aside.